mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Access to your Amazon ElastiCache cluster is controlled primarily by restricting inbound network access to your cluster.

+### Storage and Content Delivery: Amazon CloudFront

+Amazon CloudFront is a global Content Delivery Network (CDN) service,Amazon CloudFront is AWS CDN, and it's AWS CDN.

+CDNs use Domain Name System (DNS) geo-location to determine the geographic location of each request for a web page or other content, then they serve that content from edge caching servers closest to that location instead of the original web server.

+It works with:

+  1. other AWS cloud service: Amazon S3 buckets, Amazon S3 static websites, Amazon Elastic Compute Cloud (Amazon EC2), and Elastic Load Balancing.
+  2. any non-AWS origin server, such as an existing on-premises web server
+  3. Amazon Route 53.

+It supports all content that can be served over HTTP or HTTPS, including:

+  1. any popular static files that are a part of your web application, such as HTML files, images, JavaScript, and CSS files, and also audio, video, media files.
+  2. serving dynamic web pages, so it can actually be used to deliver your entire website
+  3. media streaming, using both HTTP and RTMP.

+Three core concepts: distributions, origins,and cache control.

+#### Amazon CloudFront Use Cases

+Good for:

+- Serving the Static Assets of Popular Websites
+- Serving a Whole Website or Web Application. both dynamic and static content
+- Serving Content to Users Who Are Widely Distributed Geographically
+- Distributing Software or Other Large Files
+- Serving Streaming Media

+Not appropriate:

+- All or Most Requests Come From a Single Location. you will not take advantage of multiple edge locations.
+- All or Most Requests Come Through a Corporate VPN.

+### Storage and Content Delivery: AWS Storage Gateway

+AWS Storage Gateway is a service connecting an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organization’s onpremises IT environment and AWS storage infrastructure.

+The storage associated with the appliance is exposed as an iSCSI device that can be mounted by your on-premises applications.

+three configurations for AWS Storage Gateway: Gateway-Cached volumes, Gateway-Stored volumes, and Gateway-Virtual Tape Libraries (VTL).

+#### Gateway-Cached volumes

+It allows you to expand your local storage capacity into Amazon S3.
+All data stored on a Gateway-Cached volume is moved to Amazon S3, while recently read data is retained in local storage to provide low-latency access.

+#### Gateway-Stored volumes

+It allows you to store your data on your on-premises storage and asynchronously back up that data to Amazon S3.
+This provides lowlatency access to all data, while also providing off-site backups taking advantage of the durability of Amazon S3.

+#### Gateway Virtual Tape Libraries (VTL)

+A virtual tape is analogous to a physical tape cartridge, except the data is stored on the AWS cloud.
+Tapes are created blank through the console or programmatically and then filled with backed up data.

+Gateway-VTL offers a durable, cost-effective solution to archive your data on the AWS cloud.
+The VTL interface lets you leverage your existing tape-based backup application infrastructure to store data on virtual tape cartridges that you create on your Gateway-VTL.

+#### AWS Storage Gateway Use Cases

+- Gateway-Cached volumes enable you to expand local storage hardware to Amazon S3, allowing you to store much more data without drastically increasing your storage hardware or changing your storage processes.

+- Gateway-Stored volumes provide seamless, asynchronous, and secure backup of your onpremises storage without new processes or hardware.

+- Gateway-VTLs enable you to keep your current tape backup software and processes while storing your data more cost-effectively and simply on the cloud.

 ## References

 - [AWS Certified Solutions Architect Official Study Guide: Associate Exam](https://www.amazon.com/Certified-Solutions-Architect-Official-Study/dp/1119138558)